TnTech-ECE/S25_Team1_MyCapstoneProject/Conceptual Design/Conceptual Design.md

 | **Subtotal**              |                            |          |               | 157            |
 | **Total Budget**          |                            |          |               | 1500           |
 - Personnel and Division of Labor
-  -   The following are the members of Team 1 and their skills.
-After comparing the skills available to the skills required for specific subsystems, the team members have been assigned to work on the subsystems they’re most suited for.
+  -  After comparing the skills available to the skills required for specific subsystems, the team members have been assigned to work on the subsystems they’re most suited for, which are as follows:
-    - Kamden: Operating System/Cpu, Lidar Camera/Depth Sensor, Hardware Block Diagram, Operation Flow Diagram, Gantt Chart, and Budget.
+    - Kamden: Operating System/Cpu, Lidar Camera/Depth Sensor
-    - Wayne: Expertise in hardwiring and troubleshooting, with knowledge in power systems and programming.
-He will be in charge of Navigation due to his knowledge in programming.
+    - Wayne: Navigation using sensors and lidar
-    - Evan: Experienced with batteries, wiring, organization, and customer interaction.
-He will be in charge of the power system due to prior knowledge of batteries.
+    - Evan: Power systems/Battery.
+Overall management of customer and communication among other teams.
-    - Cooper: Proficient in AutoCAD and C++, with basic knowledge of SmartPlant/Smart3D.
-He will be in charge of the drive train/motor, which will involve communication with the ME team.
+    - Cooper: Drive train/Motor integration with the ME team.
-    - Connor: Skilled in hardwiring, design, and 3D modeling in Revit.
-He will be in charge of the hardwired communications.
+    - Connor: Hardwired communication using ethernet.
     - Both the Chassis subsystem and cable laying device will primarily be handled by the mechanical engineering team since that side pertains to materials more.
 It is intended for both teams to work closely together when needed.
 ---